laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 # Application Profiles of Deterministic Encoding

-Applications are encouraged to define rules for representing application information in the CBOR generic data model that enable the use of Preferred Encoding on that level as well.
+To enable the use of generic encoders, applications are encouraged to define rules for representing application information in the CBOR generic data model that enable the use of Preferred Encoding on that level as well.

-Applications can also define their own deterministic encoding rules, as for instance FIDO CTAP2 (Client to Authenticator Protocol {{CTAP2}}) does with the CTAP2 canonical CBOR encoding form.
+Applications can also define their own deterministic encoding rules, as for instance FIDO CTAP2 (Client to Authenticator Protocol {{CTAP2}}) does with the *CTAP2 canonical CBOR encoding form* (Section 6 of {{CTAP2}}).
 Its description appears
 to be derived from an equivalent of {{Section 4.2.3 of STD94}}.
 (The actual